andrelmfarias/rfcs/20190822-standardizing-pysyft-protocol.md

 Some other benefits:

-- gRPC is a highly tuned HTTP/2 protocol so there should be performance benefits to implementing the protocol in it.
+- Making it easy to leverage gRPC is quite powerful as it is a highly tuned HTTP/2 protocol which will provide performance benefits
 - Not having to hand write the protocol in every language will reduce code duplication between different languages.

 There has been some interest in standardizing the protocol related to Jason’s work on generalizing the hooking mechanisms in the PySyft, see [here](https://github.com/OpenMined/rfcs/pull/3#issuecomment-519863747).